 - (a) This is a performance-based contract that includes cost-reimbursement-no-fee contract line items (CLINs).
-While the CLIN and subCLIN amounts annotated below are estimated costs, the total Government share of \$115,000,000 is considered to be a ceiling price. - (b) The contract consists of the CLINs shown in Table B.2-1:
+While the CLIN and subCLIN amounts annotated below are estimated costs, the total Government Share of \$115,000,000 is considered to be a ceiling price on the Government's Share of the program. - (b) The contract consists of the CLINs shown in Table B.2-1: